 Materials All of the assigned reading/watching/listening material will be available for free on Carmen or available free through the Internet via a link on Carmen.
 There are no required textbooks for the class.
-That being said, if you want to buy the two classic works we will focus on (for your own personal library), you can purchase these two books:
+That being said, if you want to buy one of the classic works we will focus on (for your own personal library), you can purchase this book:

-- 1. Plato: Five Dialogues: Euthyphro, Apology, Crito, Meno, Phaedo, Hackett Classics, Second Edition.
-By Plato, translated by G.M.A.
-Grube, and revised by John M. Cooper.
-ISBN = 978-0872206335. - 2.
-Discourse on Method and Meditations on First Philosophy, Hackett, 4th Ed.
+1. Discourse on Method and Meditations on First Philosophy, Hackett, 4th Ed.
 By Rene Descartes and translated by Donald A. Cress.
 ISBN = 978-0872204201.